-At the present time, a final decision has not been made regarding which non-controlled subsidiaries, if any, will elect to be treated as taxable REIT subsidiaries.
-For taxable years beginning after December 31, 2000, not more than 20% of the value of our total assets will be permitted to be represented by securities of taxable REIT subsidiaries.
+At the present time, a final decision has not been made regarding which noncontrolled subsidiaries, if any, will elect to be treated as taxable REIT subsidiaries.
+For taxable years beginning after December 31, 2000, not more than 20% of the value of Host Marriott's total assets will be permitted to be represented by securities of taxable REIT subsidiaries.